btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 ## Getting Started with BTCPay and LND

-The easiest way to use LND implementation with BTCPay is to use [Ride The Lightning](https://github.com/ShahanaFarooqui/RTL) (RTL).
+The easiest way to use LND implementation with BTCPay Server is to use [Ride The Lightning](https://github.com/ShahanaFarooqui/RTL) (RTL).

 ![RideTheLightningServices](./img/RideTheLightning.png)

-RTL is a device agnostic web user interface for Lightning Network that allows you to operate your node without leaving BTCPay, from your browser.
+RTL is a device agnostic web user interface for Lightning Network that allows you to operate your node without leaving BTCPay Server, from your browser.

 ![RideTheLightningServices](./img/RideTheLightningServices.png)

-To initiate RTL in BTCPay, Go to **Server Settings > Services > RTL > See information**.
+To initiate RTL in BTCPay Server, Go to **Server Settings > Services > RTL > See information**.

 Read the [RTL Getting Started Guide](https://medium.com/@suheb.khan/how-to-ride-the-lightning-447af999dcd2) for more details.